 The issue with making it too relaxing or gentle is that you'll start to harm the Aries fire energy.
 Try incorporating more spring elements to help with this.
-Aries does better to stick with a schedule and to wake with the sun and to sleep when it's dark.
-A bedroom in the East side of the house may help with this.
+Aries do better when sticking to a schedule, waking with the sun, and sleeping when it's dark.
+A bedroom on the East side of the house may help with this.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.